hackerbande-nbg/climateguard-backend/docs/dev-process.md

 3. **Debug integration tests**:
    - While FastAPI is running in debug mode
-   - Select "Python Debugger: Test Metrics" configuration
+   - Select "Python Debugger: Test integration" configuration
    - Start the second debugger (F5)
    - This will run the integration tests against the local FastAPI instance